 While Board service can be fun, it is also serious business.
 Members who are interested in running for the Board are strongly encouraged to take both their candidacy and, if elected, Board service seriously.
+Board terms are three years each, with the option of running for a second consecutive term.
 Candidates are asked to:

 - Attend at least one Board meeting prior to becoming a candidate.